Deviationism

 In political ideology, a deviationist is a person who expresses a deviation: an abnormality or departure.
 In Stalinist ideology and practice, deviationism is an expressed belief which does not accord with official party doctrine for the time and area.
 Accusations of deviationism often led to purges.
 Forms of deviationism included revisionism, dogmatism, and bourgeois nationalism.

-Mao Zedong in a 1953 speech referred to both "left" and "right" deviationists.
-Years later, in 1976, the so-called Gang of Four would strike out against "rightist deviationism" in China.
+In a 1953 speech, Mao Zedong referred to both left and right deviationists.
+Years later, in 1976, the Gang of Four would strike out against "rightist deviationism" in China.

 Trotskyism

 Leon Trotsky believed that Lenin's pre-1917 idea of the "dictatorship of the proletariat" needed to be re-worded to emphasize the importance of the proletariat's leadership in such an alliance, because the peasantry were dialectically less capable of leadership.
 In order to finish a socialist revolution, the revolution would have to be world-wide.
-This is in sharp contrast to Joseph Stalin's idea of "socialism in one country;" Trotsky felt that if a socialist nation-state was isolated, it would soon be destroyed by outside imperialist forces.
+This is in sharp contrast to Joseph Stalin's idea of "socialism in one country"; Trotsky felt that if a socialist nation-state was isolated, it would soon be destroyed by outside imperialist forces.
 Trotsky emphasized the importance of soviets (independent councils of workers) and the idea that a communist society will be a "workers' democracy".

-According to Trotskyist doctrine, the Soviet Union became a "degenerated workers state" and the Communist Party of the Soviet Union (CPSU) as "bureaucratic centralist".
-Trotskyites considered the Soviet degenerated workers state still as "revolutionary workers' state" or "proletarian dictatorship".
+According to Trotskyist doctrine, the Soviet Union became a "degenerated workers' state" and the Communist Party of the Soviet Union (CPSU) became "bureaucratic centralist".
+Trotskyites considered the Soviet degenerated workers' state still as "revolutionary workers' state" or "proletarian dictatorship".
 As such, the Soviet state was "historically progressive" in relation to "reactionary capitalism".
 Hence it was the duty of revolutionists in all nations, even if they were opponents of Stalin and his regime, to defend the Soviet Union against any "imperialist" state, including their own fatherland.
-Another revolution was necessary however to unseat the Stalinists, who would destroy the workers state until it became fully capitalist.
+Another revolution was, however, necessary in order to unseat the Stalinists, who would destroy the workers' state until it became fully capitalist.